osmancandulger/badword-filter/README.md

 ## replaceWordWith

-This function takes three args and returns masked string with given pattern as validation result.
+This function takes three args and returns masked string with given pattern as validation result. <br>
 You can use swear words list only for English language for now.

 ```